 Delete Highlighted Red Notes deletes all notes that are currently highlighted in red.
-Change Beat Resolution allows you to change the beat resolution of the current

 Change Beat Resolution allows you to change the beat resolution of the current beat.

 Insert Section Text opens the Section Text Event dialog where either regular or boxed section text is entered along with its time and vertical position in the window.